eharmon/rom_fiend/README.md

       Fiend view.
     - Driver functions have approximated data lengths as these are difficult to compute automatically.
+    - For some SuperMac display cards, additional proprietary video timing data is available.
 - Extended DeclROM
     - Built-in peripheral definitions in Universal System ROMs after the PowerBook 160 and before a later PowerPC device.